mysayasan/mysayasan.github.io/index.md

 ### E-Coupon V2 (2015)
 <img src="images/ecoupon_v2_2015.png?raw=true" height="250px" />
-<p>Develop POS system alike app, to buy food from the canteen by using fingerprint scanner.<br>
-  Coupon are credited into employee account once completed after 8 hour cycle per day of work,<br>
-  the amount will be deducted once employees place their fingerprint on the device and completed the transaction.
+<p>Develop POS system alike app, to buy food from the canteen by using fingerprint scanner.
+Coupon are credited into employee account once completed after 8 hour cycle per day of work, the amount will be deducted once employees place their fingerprint on the device and completed the transaction.
   <br>
   <br>
   <b>Coding Language:</b> <i>C#, DotNet 4.5, Biostar API (device interfacing)</i><br>